100 Soft Skills Assessment Questions for Hiring Top Talent

 WHAT ARE SOFT SKILLS?

-Soft skills are the more transferable skills of a candidate, such as communication, decision-making, teamwork, time management, creativity etc. They're all very necessary for cultural fit and can be very good predictors of future job performance.
+Soft skills are the more transferable skills of a candidate, such as communication, decision-making, collaboration, teamwork, time management, creativity etc. They're all very necessary for cultural fit and can be very good predictors of future job performance.

 Unlike hard skills, soft skills are not so easy to quantify, which makes it a lot more difficult to screen for these skills.
 Although soft skills questions usually don't have a 'right' or 'wrong' answer, it is still wise to ask a few of these questions at an early stage of the recruitment process.
 This will help you get a better understanding of candidate's way of thinking, attitude, motivation, and actions.